rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 categories = ["remotelogins"]
 description = "RsyncOSX can guide you in setting up passwordless login by ssh-keys."
 +++
-The RsyncOSX function for assisting in setting up ssh is changed in **release candidate version 6.3.1**.
-The new feature does not change anything for current users, but enables users to set their own ssh keypath and identity file.
-It is advised to utilize the release candidate if you want RsyncOSX to assist in setting up passwordless logins by ssh keys.
-This is what the ssh parameter within the rsync command looks like.
+RsyncOSX utilizes user set ssh keypath and identityfile.
+The ssh parameter within the rsync command is if set by the user:

-`-e  "ssh -i ~/.ssh_rsyncosx/rsyncosx -p NN"` where:
+`-e  "ssh -i ~/.ssh_keypath/identityfile -p NN"` where:

 - `-i` is the ssh keypath and identityfile
 - `-p` is the port number ssh communicates through, default port 22